zerowidth/golem/README.md

   blueprint, centered at the current location or the given x, y, z
 * `build <blueprint> [x y z]` builds the given blueprint at the current location or centered at x, y, z.
-This includes automatic digging, cleanup, and placement.
+This includes automatic digging, cleanup, and placement. (does not work in beta)
 * `nearest <blocktype>` lists the nearest 5 blocks of the given type.
 Try `nearest diamond_ore`, and see `lib/golem/blocks.rb` for a list of the block types
 * various others, useful mainly for debugging

 As falling damage is calculated server-side, golem is mostly incapable of preventing harm due to downward motion.
-However, the proxy will automatically use a golden apple any time damage is sustained.
 Don't fall too far and all will be well.
+Also, wear armor and know your destination altitude when flying.

 ### Standalone